Search and Surveillance Act 2012

 You could also call this:

-"What happens when a Judge gets a report about secret surveillance"
+"What happens when a Judge gets a report about a surveillance device warrant?"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.